thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 ```

 `occurrence_analysis` returns the set of free variables and the occurrences for `ir`.
-We won't need the set of free variables, but it's helpful while determining occurrences.
+We won't need the set of free variables after analysis, but it's used while determining occurrences.
-Starting with `Var`:
+Our first case is `Var`:

 ```rs
 IR::Var(var) => {